 End-to-end encryption is something that solves the problem.
 Basically, end-to-end encryption (E2EE) is a system of communication and transactions where no one monitoring the network — not hackers, not the government, and not the company that facilitates your action — can see the content and details of the action done.

 End-to-end encryption simple scheme (image by Peter’s Tech Lab)

 The best part about E2EE is that it doesn’t require expensive technologies, additional training, or staff.
 It’s simply provided by leading payment processors.

 Attention!
-Don’t confuse the term with fingerprints as a biometric scanning.
+Don’t confuse the term with fingerprints as a biometric scan.